jwieder/aliaser/README.md

-           sudo ./aliaser restart    Adds routes for secondary IPs to the routing table (ATM for service execution purposes only) sudo ./aliaser stop       Removes secondary IP routers and restarts network service ./aliaser print      Prints list of secondary private and Public IP address assigned to this instance
+           sudo ./aliaser restart    Adds routes for secondary IPs to the routing table (ATM for service execution purposes only) sudo ./aliaser stop       Removes secondary IP routers and restarts network service ./aliaser print      Prints list of secondary private and Public IP address assigned to this instance ./aliaser test	     Verifies route additions by querying an outside host

+### Bugs & Known Issues

+The output of `curl http://169.254.169.254/latest/meta-data/public-ipv4` has proven unpredictable.
+Unfortunately the Primary Public IP filed for
+`./aliaser print` initially relied on this EC2 API call.
+I am working on formatting another option that will produce stable output.

 ### Licensing and Copyright